|Select any Amethyst Jewelry Image Below To See Available Jewelry Items|

 Amethyst jewelry is the traditional birthstone jewelry gift for the month of February.
 Amethyst is also the symbolic gemstone for the 17th wedding anniversary.
 The astrological signs of amethyst are Pisces, Virgo, Aquarius and Capricorn.

-Click on the handcrafted amethyst jewelry image at left to enter directly into the mineralminers.com Virtual Gallery of Natural Amethyst Jewelry, complete with images, descriptions and secure SSL on-line ordering.
+Follow the handcrafted amethyst jewelry image link displayed above to enter directly into the mineralminers.com Virtual Gallery of Natural Amethyst Jewelry, complete with images, descriptions and secure SSL on-line ordering.
 This page has many different styles of genuine amethyst jewelry designs including amethyst necklaces, amethyst bracelets, amethyst rings and amethyst pendants - all set with natural color amethyst gemstones cut from genuine amethyst crystals that were mined in Brazil and Africa.
 These superior quality natural amethyst jewelry items are sold and replaced on a daily basis, so remember to bookmark the page and visit often!

 You will also see natural amethyst crystals & amethyst mineral specimens just the way they came out of the earth!